GCX-HCI/tray/README.md

 ## Project state

 Tray is currently in active development by [grandcentrix](http://www.grandcentrix.net/).
 We decided to go open source after reaching 100% test coverage.
-[grandcentrix](http://www.grandcentrix.net/) uses Tray in producation in two apps without problems.
+[grandcentrix](http://www.grandcentrix.net/) uses Tray in production in two apps without problems.

 Before version 1.0 we'd like to have some feedback.